- Overview and General Rules

 - 1.1 The eSuperliga is a video game competition conducted using EA SPORTS FIFA 19 Ultimate Team mode (“FIFA 19”) for the PlayStation 4 console.

-- 1.2 The eSuperliga is an EA SPORTS Official League Qualifiers tournament organized and administered by Dreamhack A/S (“League Administrator”).
+- 1.2 The eSuperliga is an EA SPORTS Official League Qualifiers tournament organized and administrated by Dreamhack A/S (“League Administrator”).

-- 1.3 These competition rules set out the regulation governing the tournament eSuperliga as established by the League Administrator.
+- 1.3 These Competition Rules are established by the League Administrator and set out the regulation governing the tournament eSuperliga.

-- 1.4 The League Administrator has the full right to fulfill all sections within the eSuperliga rules and take them in action
+- 1.4 The League Administrator has the right to establish and apply rules and regulations governing the eSuperliga at all times.

-- 2.1 Players must register with their valid EA Account and accept the FIFA 19 Global Series Official Rules at www.futchampions.com to be considered eligible for qualification within the FUT Champions qualifying periods.
-Deadline is October 31, 2018.
+- 2.2 Players must register with their valid EA Account and accept the FIFA 19 Global Series Official Rules at www.futchampions.com to be considered eligible for qualification within the FUT Champions qualifying periods.
+Deadline was October 31, 2018.

-- 2.2 Players must register and accept the eSuperliga Official Rules by October 17, 2018 12.00 CEST at the latest with the League Administrator.
-Once a Player has registered, he or she is considered eligible to play until the end of eSuperliga Playoffs.
+- 2.3 Players must register and accept the eSuperliga Official Rules by February 11, 2019 12:00 CET at the latest.
+Once a player has registered, he or she is eligible to play until the end of eSuperliga Finals.

-- 2.5 When registering for eSuperliga Players give permission that the League Administrator can change their FUT Club Name directly with EA SPORTS.
+- 2.6 When registering for eSuperliga, players give permission that the League Administrator may change their FUT Club Name directly with EA SPORTS.
 The change will be effective from one week before eSuperliga starts.
-The FUT Club Name must be kept until after the Playoffs on December 18, 2018.
+The FUT club name must be kept until after the Finals on April 17, 2019.

 III.
 Age Requirement

-- 3.2 All players under the age of 18 who attend the eSuperliga must have a player’s parent’s, legal guardian’s or parents’/guardians’ (as required by law) written approval that they consent to the rules on the player’s behalf.
+- 3.2 All players under the age of 18 who attend the eSuperliga must have a parent’s/legal guardian’s or parents’/legal guardians’ written approval that they accept the rules and regulations on the player’s behalf, as required by law.

 - 4.1 At least one professional player on every team must be a national citizen of Denmark for the team to compete in eSuperliga.

-- 4.3 Participants may be required to provide proof of residency to determine their eligibility in the eSuperliga by providing two forms of identification or proof of residency such as:
+- 4.3 Participants may be required to provide proof of residency to determine their eligibility in the eSuperliga by providing two forms of identification or proof of residency: